g3or3/congress-market-activity-db/README.md

 # congress-market-activity

 ### Description
-Built to download data from the Office of the Clerk and parse that data to build a SQLITE database of transactions from congress members in the market.
+Built to download data from the Office of the Clerk and parse that data to build a SQLITE database of financial market transactions from congress members.

 ### Requirements
 Python 3.5 or later